wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshoothing-pdf.md

 ![5](_assets/node-troubleshooting-005.png)

 The `waves` process can indicate the error, that caused the node to crash.
-See example below:
+See example:

 ![6](_assets/node-troubleshooting-006.png)